postmanlabs/labs-docs/v6/pro/managing_pro/managing_your_team.md

 ### Managing roles

-An admin can modify the roles of other team members in the [Team page](https://go.postman.co/team).
+An admin can modify the roles of other team members (except billing) in the [Team page](https://go.postman.co/team).

   [![manage settings](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/New_InviteUsers.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/New_InviteUsers.png)